Vector lattices with a Hausdorff uo-Lebesgue topology: Unbounded topologies generated by topologies on ideals

 \section{Unbounded topologies generated by topologies on ideals}

 We shall now describe how topologies `of unbounded type' on vector lattices can be obtained from topologies on ideals.
-There are already several constructions in this vein and accompanying results in the literature; see \cite{conradie:2005,deng_o_brien_troitsky:2017,kandic_li_troitsky:2018,taylor:2019}, for example.
+There are already several constructions in this vein and accompanying results in the literature; see \cite{conradie:2005,deng_o_brien_troitsky:2017,kandic_li_troitsky:2018,kandic_marabeh_troitsky:2017,taylor_THESIS:2018,taylor:2019}, for example.
 In the following result, we carry out such a construction in what appears to be the most general possible context.
-Starting from a locally solid (not necessarily linear or Hausdorff) additive topology on an ideal $F$ of a vector lattice $E$\textemdash which need not be the restriction of a global locally solid additive topology on $E$\textemdash and a non-empty subset of $F$, we define an `unbounded' locally solid additive topology on $E$.
-We give necessary and sufficient conditions for this new topology on $E$ to be Hausdorff, and also for it to be a linear topology.
+Starting from a locally solid (not necessarily linear or Hausdorff) additive topology on an ideal $F$ of a vector lattice $E$ and a non-empty subset of $F$, we define an `unbounded' locally solid additive topology on $E$.
 Various known results in more special cases can then be understood from the general theorem, as will be discussed in \crefrange{exam:taylor:2019}{exam:conradie:2005}, below.

+It is important to note that, in our construction, the initial topology on the ideal $F$ need not be the restriction of a global topology on $E$.
+For such restricted topologies, several results are already available in \cite[Propositions~9.3 and~9.4]{taylor:2019}.
+It will, however, become clear in \cref{rem:essential_difference}, below, that such a global topology (of a suitable type) need not always exist.
+Hence there is an actual gain by starting from topologies on ideals, and a concrete illustration of this procedure can be found in \cref{sec:vector_lattices_of_equivalence_classes_of_measurable_functions}.
+The possibility of working in such a general setting was already observed in \cite[Remark~2.8, Example~2.9, and Remark~2.10]{taylor_THESIS:2018}, where it was also noted that the continuity of the scalar multiplication may fail to hold in the new topology.
+Part~\ref{part:last} of \cref{res:generated_topology}, below, gives necessary and sufficient conditions for this continuity.

-The subset $S$ figuring in this construction can be replaced by the ideal that it generates without altering the result.
+The subset $S$ figuring in the construction can be replaced by the ideal that it generates without altering the result.
 Although it may conceptually be more natural to work with ideals than with subsets, working with arbitrary subsets has the advantage of keeping an eye on a small number of presumably relatively easily manageable `test elements'.
 It is for this reason that we carry this along to later results; see also \cref{rem:small_subset_criterion}, below.
 The convenience of this approach will become apparent in the proof of \cref{res:tau_m_is_convergence_in_measure}.

 \begin{theorem} Let $E$ be a vector lattice, let $F$ be an ideal of $E$, and let $\tau_F$ be a \uppars{not necessarily Hausdorff} locally solid additive topology on $F$.
 Take a non-empty subset $S$ of $F$.